 - The candidates can select their medium of writing the UPSC Civil Services IAS Mains Exam as Hindi or English or any other language listed in the 8th Schedule of the Indian Constitution.

-- The Indian Languages included in the civil services exam are as per languages listed in the 8th Schedule of the Indian Constitution.
+- The Indian Languages included in the IAS exam are as per languages listed in the 8th Schedule of the Indian Constitution.

-- The candidates who score the prescribed cut-off marks in the mains (written) exam total will get the summons for the Personality Test.
+- The candidates who score above the prescribed cut-off marks in the IAS exam (Mains) will get the summons for the Personality Test (last stage of the IAS exam).

-- The final ranking of the candidates is on the basis of the marks obtained by them in the Main Examination and Personality Test/Interview Round.
+- The final ranking of the candidates is on the basis of the marks obtained by them in the Main Examination and Personality Test/Interview Round of the IAS exam.

-For a detailed UPSC syllabus for prelims and mains exams, click on UPSC Syllabus.
+For a detailed IAS exam syllabus for prelims and mains, click on UPSC Syllabus 2019.

-Candidates who clear the Civil Services Mains Exam with the required cut-off marks will qualify for the final stage of the exam i.e., the Personality Test or Interview round with the UPSC Board Members.
+Candidates who clear the Mains stage of the IAS exam with the required cut-off marks qualify for the final stage of the IAS exam i.e., the Personality Test or Interview round with the UPSC Board Members.
 The candidates who qualify to the final stage will be sent an e-summon by the Commission for a face-to-face discussion round with the board members.
 In this round, the board assesses the personality traits of the candidates and questions will be asked on their hobbies, current affairs, general knowledge, situation questions, etc. to evaluate if they are fit for a career in the civil services or not.
 The UPSC personality test will be held only in the UPSC Bhavan in New Delhi.

 IAS Exam Eligibility